 I'm paraphrasing.

-The biggest mystery, the one that no one will ever understand is women.
+Everything I know about the universe, everything I know about quarks and quantum physics, the biggest mystery, the one that no one will ever understand is women.

 Stephen Hawking.

-And I said, Well, he obviously hadn't met Snerdley, because Snerdley knows everything about women.
+And I said, well, he obviously hadn't met Snerdley because Snerdley knows everything about women.

-Snurdly's a resident female expert, knows everything.
+Snerdley is a resident female expert, knows everything.

-You ought to see it, for whenever women as a discussion subject comes up, Snerdley storms into the conversation as an expert.
+Whenever women, as a discussion subject, comes up, Snerdley storms into the conversation as an expert.

-So no matter what he learns about the universe, he will never ever, however long he lives, understand the first thing about women.
+But Stephen Hawking, who is smarter than all of us put together, so no matter what he learns about the universe, he will never ever, however long he lives, understand the first thing about women.

 So I find it fascinating.